 In other words, you need a dandruff treatment regimen that you like enough to use regularly.
 If you can’t stand a shampoo’s fragrance, consistency, or the way it leaves your hair looking, you probably won’t keep using it.
 Don’t blame yourself here!
 No one wants to make a habit of something they find really unpleasant (especially as part of a morning wake-up routine).

-Instead, take the time to find a product you actually like and you’ll be much more likely to kick those flakes to the curb with regular use - and a lot happier every time you shower.
+Instead, take the time to find a dermatologist-tested product you actually like and you’ll be much more likely to kick those flakes to the curb with regular shampooing - and a lot happier every time you shower.

 If you want to avoid harsh chemicals in your personal care products, you might turn to scalp care shampoos marketed as gentler, safer, and made from natural ingredients.
 All that’s great - but it doesn’t mean they’ll actually treat your dandruff.